 Cons of employee feedback surveys

-- Anonymous: Anonymity can be a double-edged sword, and in the case of employee surveys the downside is that it doesn’t allow for any further individual discussion or clarification if you receive constructive or negative feedback.
+- Anonymity: Anonymity can be a double-edged sword, and in the case of employee surveys the downside is that it doesn’t allow for any further individual follow up discussion or clarification should you receive constructive or negative feedback.
 You may occasionally find yourself scratching your head, wondering, “What do I do with this feedback?”.

 - Costly: Employee feedback surveys can be costly.
 There can be a direct cost depending on how you conduct a survey e.g. using employee survey tools, but the bigger cost often comes from the time to create the survey itself; collect, tabulate, and analyze the responses; and communicate results.
 Before starting, estimate the total time and multiply by the average wage to get a sense of the total opportunity cost.

 - Expectation Management: When you send an employee survey out to a group of people, you automatically set the expectation with them that you will take action on the feedback that they provide.
 Be prepared to communicate before and after how you will use their feedback to make their workplace experience better.